 1965 Ford Mustang

-This is one of the most popular Ford car lines, with more than a million cars sold in 1965-1966.
-The reasons trace back to its variety, flexibility, and low price.
-To illustrate its variety let me mention a few facts about the ’65 Ford Mustang.
-It has three different bodies, two different engines, and four different transmission types.
+Mustang ranks amongst the most popular Ford car lines, with more than a million cars sold in 1965-1966.
+Why?
+Becaues it offers variety, flexibility, and low price.
+Case in point: The ’65 Ford Mustang has three different bodies, two different engines, and four different transmission types.

-Because of its popularity, today is not difficult to find a Ford Mustang at a price even below $10,000 USD.
-The model you buy may need some restoration, but Mustang’s quality and flexibility are totally worth the investment.
+Because of its popularity, today you can dig up a Mustang at a price below $10,000 USD.
+Such a unit may need some restoration, but Mustang’s quality and flexibility are totally worth the investment.
+By the way this model is also a famous movie car, did you know?
+Read more about that in our article on famous movie cars you can actually afford!

 1995 Chevrolet Camaro Z28 Coupe